 A recent Google survey reported an astonishing 82% are actually online using the internet for everything from banking, downloading music and films to staying in touch with friends and family.
 Not shying away from social media either, they have an average of 4.6 social media accounts, with Facebook and LinkedIn being top favourites.

 The boomer generation is working longer and retiring later.
 Increasingly driven by seeking a better life balance, a large number are taking the plunge and setting up their own business ventures.
 With technology they’re no longer tethered to the office desk but instead free to pursue their leisure interests and work remotely, anywhere they want.

-Compared to the millennials who practically invented the idea of the digital nomad, boomers are now twice as likely to set up their own online business.
+Compared to millennials who practically invented the idea of the digital nomad, boomers are now twice as likely to set up their own online business.
 This is a big shift from only just 10 years ago.
-Today’s technology has created a new level of connection and ultimately all you need is a great idea and a website and you’re ready to go.
+Today’s technology has created a new level of connection.
+Ultimately all you need is a great idea and a website and you’re ready to go.

 Becoming more entrepreneurial

 For boomers who want to generate an income but still want to enjoy life, the entrepreneurial lifestyle is increasingly appealing.
 New research by the Swinburne University of Technology and Queensland University of Technology has revealed that Australians aged 55 to 64 are the fastest growing group of entrepreneurs in the country.
 This same age group also represents 34 per cent of all Australian business owners currently.

 One of the biggest boomer lifestyle trends is the emergence of women as powerful influencers.
 They have pushed and fought for economic parity more so than any generation before.
 Empowered with a new economic confidence, boomer women are quickly becoming a force of influence both in the workplace, the consumer market, the home and on the global platform.